-- Your child wets the bed more frequently while you are using home treatment for bedwetting.
+- Your child wets the bed more often while you are using home treatment for bedwetting.

 - Your child who has had bladder control for at least 3 months has begun to wet the bed, and this has happened more than a few times.

-is appropriate if bedwetting is not affecting how your child is doing with schoolwork or getting along with his or her peers or family.
+is okay if bedwetting is not affecting how your child is doing with schoolwork or getting along with peers or family.
 Most children develop complete bladder control even without treatment.
 Home treatment may be all that is needed to help the child learn bladder control.